ramseydsilva/gymbuddy/README.md

 * The service is and always will be free, open, fair.
 * Community first.
 All your ideas matter.
 This document is not set in stone, and all reasonable feedback from the community will be incorporated after some discussion.
 * Every resource will be accessible in a html and json format.
 * To access the api, append the url with ?format=json.
 This allows other services to plug and play with ours.
+The default format will be html.
+* Completely semantic html, although some use of javascript is permitted esp for google maps integration.
 * Most relevant information should be displayed before the flap, everything else under.
-* Completely html, although some use of javascript is permitted esp for google maps integration.

 Contribute
 ----------